dm-p/powerbi-visuals-violin-plot/readme.md

 The box plot illustrates:

--   The range betwen the first and third quartiles (box)
+-   The range between the first and third quartiles (box)
 -   Median (white line)
 -   Mean (white circle)
 -   5% and 95% confidence ranges (whiskers)